Poster Session Ageing, Health and Mortality

 30. Trajectories of Concurrent Depressive Symptoms and Cognitive Function on Health Outcomes and Mortality – Findings from a Minority Aging PopulationNai-Wei Chen , Beaumont Health System; Miriam Mutambudzi, MRC/CSO Social and Public Health Sciences Unit, Institute of Health and Wellbeing, University of Glasgow; Kyriakos S. Markides, University of Texas at Galveston.

-31. Formal vs. Informal Social Activity: Do They Substitute or Complement Each Other in Terms of Subjective Well-Being in the Middle and Older Age?Anna Cherviakova , Higher School of Economics; Oxana Sinyavskaya, National Research University Higher School of Economics and Universiteit Maastricht; Darya Kareva, National research university "Higher school of economics".
+31. Formal vs. Informal Social Activity: Do They Substitute or Complement Each Other in Terms of Subjective Well-Being in the Middle and Older Age?Anna Cherviakova , Higher School of Economics; Oxana Sinyavskaya, Institute for Social Policy at National Research University - Higher School of Economics; Darya Kareva, National research university "Higher school of economics".

 33. The Benefits of Knowledge: Mortality Expectations and Sexual BehaviorAlberto Ciancio , University of Pennsylvania; Adeline Delavande, RAND and Universidade Nova de Lisboa; Hans-Peter Kohler, University of Pennsylvania; Iliana V. Kohler, University of Pennsylvania.